Originally Published On 10/13/2020

 A lot of people are under the impression that for an aerial yoga session to be successful, it must be fast-paced, vigorous and demanding, but the opposite is true.

-Go into it with an open mind.
-If you think that a short, ten-minute session is what you need, then go for it.
+If you feel an hour long gentle session is best, then go with that.
+If you think that a short, vigorous ten-minute workout is what you need, then go for it!

 Make A Commitment To Yourself